SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 themselves - sought to make as much money as possible by

 actually have printed receipts.
-The androids' most “holy" text
+The androids' most "holy" text

 being completely and utterly fair and forthright.
 Using a few